MicrosoftDocs/data-api-builder-docs/data-api-builder/database-specific-features.md

 #### User-Provided GraphQL schema

-The Azure Cosmos DB NOSQL API is schema-agnostic.In order to use Data API builder with Azure Cosmos DB, you must create a GraphQL schema file that includes the object type definitions representing your Azure Cosmos DB container's data model.Data API builder also expects your GraphQL object type definitions and fields to include the GraphQL schema directive `authorize` when you want to enforce more restrictive read access than `anonymous`.
+The Azure Cosmos DB NOSQL API is schema-agnostic.
+In order to use Data API builder with Azure Cosmos DB, you must create a GraphQL schema file that includes the object type definitions representing your Azure Cosmos DB container's data model.
+Data API builder also expects your GraphQL object type definitions and fields to include the GraphQL schema directive `authorize` when you want to enforce more restrictive read access than `anonymous`.

 Example 1 :